Donovan Raiola

-Raiola has also been a member of the Pittsburgh Steelers, St. Louis Rams, Seattle Seahawks, Arizona Cardinals, Chicago Bears, Tampa Bay Buccaneers and Washington Redskins.
-He is the younger brother of former Nebraska and NFL center Dominic Raiola.
+Raiola was also a member of the Pittsburgh Steelers, Seattle Seahawks, Arizona Cardinals, Chicago Bears, Tampa Bay Buccaneers, Omaha Nighthawks, and Washington Redskins.
+He is the younger brother of former Nebraska and NFL center Dominic Raiola and the uncle of current Cornhuskers quarterback Dylan Raiola.

 College career

 At Wisconsin, Raiola started 39 games and was a team captain for his senior year.
 He was named an honorable mention to the All-Big Ten Conference team three times.

 Professional career

 Omaha Nighthawks

 Raiola was signed by the Omaha Nighthawks of the United Football League on September 8, 2010.

 Tampa Bay Buccaneers

 On December 7, 2010, Raiola was signed by the Buccaneers to replace injured starter Jeff Faine.

 Washington Redskins

 Raiola signed with the Washington Redskins on August 4, 2011.

 Coaching career

 Raiola served as an intern for the Hawaii Rainbow Warriors football team before joining the Notre Dame Fighting Irish as a graduate assistant, reuniting him with his former offensive line coach with both the Bears and Notre Dame, Harry Hiestand.
 Hiestand returned to the Bears in 2018, and Raiola followed to serve as the assistant offensive line coach.
 Raiola coached with the Bears in this capacity through Week 13 of the 2021 NFL season, when he departed to become the offensive line coach for the Nebraska Cornhuskers.